 “The views from my desk are amazing!
 I’m not kidding, we all have fantastic views of the sea and sunset across Sliema thanks to our seafront offices.
 It works great as a stress reliever”

 For all its beauty and heritage, built-up areas in Malta usually tend not to be very scenic, for obvious reasons.
-However, most of the popular towns mentioned above afford their occupants stunning sea views thanks their proximity to Malta’s lovely coast.
+However, most of the popular towns mentioned above afford their occupants stunning sea views thanks to their proximity to Malta’s lovely coast.

-Investing in office space directly overlooking the seafront or on the higher floors of office blocks, will grant you unparalleled views of the famous crystal blue waters and breath-taking summer sunsets.
-What’s more having your offices close to the beach is also a plus as it allows employees to go straight for an after-work dip in those sweltering Maltese summer months.
+Investing in office space directly overlooking the seafront or on the higher floors of office blocks will grant you unparalleled views of the famous crystal blue waters and breath-taking summer sunsets.
+What’s more, having your offices close to the beach is also a plus as it allows employees to go straight for an after-work dip in those sweltering Maltese summer months.

 “Working in one of Malta’s shopping capitals is a real plus.
 I get to spend my lunch breaks buying shoes!”